Medium of exchange

-In economics, a medium of exchange is any item that is widely acceptable in exchange for goods and services.
+In economics, a medium of exchange is any item that is widely accepted in exchange for goods and services.
 In modern economies, the most commonly used medium of exchange is currency.
-Most forms of money are categorised as mediums of exchange, including commodity money, representative money, cryptocurrency, and most commonly fiat money.
-Representative and fiat money most widely exist in digital form as well as physical tokens, for example coins and notes.
+Most forms of money function as media of exchange, including commodity money, representative money, cryptocurrency, and most commonly fiat money.
+Representative and fiat money exist in digital form as well as physical tokens, for example coins and notes.

-The origin of "mediums of exchange" in human societies is assumed by economists, such as William Stanley Jevons, to have arisen in antiquity as awareness grew of the limitations of barter.
-The form of the "medium of exchange" follows that of a token, which has been further refined as money.
-A "medium of exchange" is considered one of the functions of money.
-The exchange acts as an intermediary instrument as the use can be to acquire any good or service and avoids the limitations of barter; where what one wants has to be matched with what the other has to offer.
+Economists, such as William Stanley Jevons, had assumed that exchange media would have arisen in antiquity as awareness grew of the limitations of barter.
+The form of the medium of exchange follows that of a token, which has been further refined as money.
+A medium of exchange is one of the functions of money.
+The medium acts as an intermediary instrument, the use of which can be to acquire any good or service and avoids the limitations of barter; where what one wants has to be matched with what the other has to offer.
 However, there is little evidence of a pre-monetary society in which barter is the primary mode of exchange;

 instead, such societies operated largely along the principles of gift economy and debt.

-Theories on the origin of money
+Relation to origin of money

 Barter as the origin of money

 In a barter transaction, one valuable good is exchanged for another of approximately equivalent value.
 William Stanley Jevons described how a widely accepted medium allows each barter exchange to be split into three difficulties of barter.
 A medium of exchange is deemed to eliminate the need for a coincidence of wants.